 RFM (Recency, Frequency, Monetary Value) analysis proves to be one of the most efficient marketing segmentation techniques used by eCommerce businesses.
 In short, RFM allows to segment your client base based on their buying behaviour and define how active and profitable each group is.

-RFM Calculation Made Easy With OroCRM
+Benefits of RFM Analysis Made Easy With OroCRM

 OroCRM offers a flexible RFM tool to gather insightful customer data.
 You can either configure RFM segments when creating a new eCommerce channel in the system or simply set up RFM for an already existing channel.